prebid/prebid.github.io/faq/prebid-server-faq.md

 That depends on how Prebid Server is set up.
 In general, no, PBS does not add an entry to the `schain`.
 But a PBS [managed service](https://prebid.org/managed-services/) could be configured to add to the schain.

-The supply chain is meant to track the financial arrangements, and PBS is basically a simple proxy server that does not insert itself into the money flow by default.
-Most PBS managed services require the publisher to have a direct financial relationship with each bidder.
-But there may be managed services that handle the money.
+The supply chain is meant to track financial arrangements, and PBS is basically a simple proxy server that does not insert itself into the money flow by default.
+Most PBS managed services require the publisher to have a direct financial relationship with each bidder, but there may be managed services that handle the money.

 ## How can I help with Prebid Server?